November marks Family Violence Prevention Month, and local advocates continue to work hard to bolster awareness about the issue.

 The roses are also given in memory of the women, children and men in Alberta who have died as victims of domestic violence.

-According to the Government of Alberta, family violence is defined as, “An abuse of power in a family or other trusting relationship where people rely on each other.
+According to the Government of Alberta, family violence is also defined as, “An abuse of power in a family or other trusting relationship where people rely on each other.
 When someone experiences family violence, their well-being, security and survival are threatened.

 “There are many terms or names for family violence with similar meanings.
 Family violence is a broad term that includes: domestic violence, intimate partner violence, sexual violence, child abuse, neglect and sexual exploitation, child sexual abuse, elder abuse and neglect, and witnessing the abuse of others in the family.”